 Fischer Family Trust (FFT) Wave 3. www.fischertrust.org/lit_wave_3.aspx Another programme based on Reading Recovery principles and recommended for 'layering' with Reading Recovery.

 Sound Linkage.
 Peter Hatcher.
-A 'phonological training' programme (see method 3 for discusion of phonological awareness training) designed to be used alongside a whole language reading scheme.
-'In Hatcher's own work, he has incorporated Sound Linkage into the Marie Clay Reading Recovery framework' (The Study of Dyslexia. p120)
+A 'phonological awareness training' programme where children are trained to manipulate sounds in words orally (see method 3 for discussion of phonological awareness training) and designed to be used alongside reading instruction based on the Reading Recovery approach. ''In Hatcher's own work, he has incorporated Sound Linkage into the Marie Clay Reading Recovery framework'' (The Study of Dyslexia. p120)

 For a list of unnecessary and unhelpful content to avoid in any dyslexia / reading intervention / basic skills programme -See What NOT to do